Please enable JavaScript to view this site.

 Warning_orange

-It can happen that the target crystal does not oscillate in conjunction with the Emulation Adapter since clock lines (XTAL, EXTAL) between the target crystal and the emulation device on the Emulation Adapter become too long, inevitably too much affecting the impedance of the crystal circuit.
-If a “standalone” oscillator is used instead of the crystal circuit, no problems are expected.
+The Emulation Adapter may not operate when the target board’s crystal circuit is used as the clock source.
+A typical design guideline is that the crystal should be as close as possible to the SoC.
+The target crystal might not oscillate in conjunction with the Emulation Adapter since the clock lines between the target crystal and the emulation device on the Emulation Adapter become too long, thus affecting the impedance of the crystal circuit.

 i-icon